andrewdavidmackenzie/flow/flowclib/Next.md

 Code Improvements
 =================
+More idiomatic rust, in terms of collections and iterations. using filter, into_iter(), iter(), retain, map, filter_map, collect,

+Improve error handling by defining own error types and using error_chain?

 Define type aliases for the optional lists of inputs etc to give more meaning to signatures.

 Look at methods in flow and loader and see how many of the ones that look for io etc